 Boards & Commissions

 Volunteers play a key role in keeping City government close to the people it serves.
 Your ideas, feedback and suggestions are invaluable.
 The City Council depends on input from volunteers serving on Boards, Commissions, and Committees.
 These Boards, Commissions and Committees advise City Council, City Manager and City Staff.
-Appointments are made annually and as vacancies occur.
+City Council makes their annual appointments at the end of September for terms to begin Oct.
+1st.

 Texas Higher Education Facilities Corporation Board